apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< paragraph class="language-go" >}}
 If your `PCollection` uses any non-global windowing function, the Beam Go SDK behaves the same way as with global windowing.
+Windows that are empty in the input `PCollection` will likewise be empty in the output collection.
 {{< /paragraph >}}

 ##### 4.2.4.6.
 Combining values in a keyed PCollection {#combining-values-in-a-keyed-pcollection}